From Statistics Explained

 Economic statistics on high-tech

-In 2008, the European Union had almost 50 000 enterprises in high-tech manufacturing and 756 000 in high-tech knowledge-intensive services (Table 1).
-High-tech manufacturers were most numerous in Germany, United Kingdom, Italy and France, all together accounting for around 55 % of the high-tech sector in the EU.
-The United Kingdom displayed the greatest number of enterprises in the high-tech knowledge-intensive services (KIS) sector (144 006), comprising almost one-fifth of the EU total, followed by Italy and Germany.
+In 2010, the European Union had almost 50 000 enterprises in high-tech manufacturing (Table 1).
+High-tech manufacturers were most numerous in Germany, the United Kingdom, Italy and the Czech Republic, all together accounting for around 55 % of the high-tech sector in the EU-27.
+The United Kingdom displayed the greatest number of enterprises in the high-tech knowledge-intensive services (KIS) sector (139 017), followed by Italy and France.

 Employment in high-tech

-In 2010, 34 million people were employed in the manufacturing sector in the EU-27, representing 15.9 % of the total employment.
-Out of 34 million workers, 2.3 million were employed in high-tech manufacturing what equals to 1.1 % of total employment.
-High-tech KIS sector in 2010 was more than double that of high-tech manufacturing and accounted for 2.7 % of total employment.
-The shares of both manufacturing and services in the high-technology sectors in total employment varied considerably from one country to another.
-High-tech manufacturing shares ranged from 0.2 % in Cyprus, 0.3 % in Turkey, 0.4 % in Portugal, Norway and Croatia to 3.1 % in Ireland, 2.8 % in Switzerland and Hungary, and 2.6 % in Malta.
+In 2011, 34 million people were employed in the manufacturing sector in the EU-28, representing 15.7 % of the total employment.
+Out of the 34 million workers, 2.4 million were employed in high-tech manufacturing, which corresponded to 1.1 % of total employment.
+High-tech KIS sector in 2011 was more than double that of high-tech manufacturing and accounted for 2.7 % of total employment.
+The shares of both manufacturing and services in the high-technology sectors in total employment varied considerably from one country to another in 2012.
+High-tech manufacturing shares ranged from 0.3 % in Latvia, Turkey and the Former Yugoslav Republic of Macedonia, to 2.5% in Switzerland, 2.6% in Hungary and 3.0% in Ireland.
 Discrepancies in terms of the proportion of high-tech KIS in total employment were also observed across countries.
-The biggest share of more than 4 % was recorded in Former Yugoslav Republic of Macedonia, Iceland, Sweden and Denmark, and the lowest below 1.9 % was found in Portugal, Poland, Greece, Lithuania, Romania and Turkey. (see Table 2)
+In 2012, the biggest share of more than 4 % was recorded in Ireland, Luxembourg, Malta, Finland, Sweden and Iceland, and the lowest of below 2 % was found in Turkey, the Former Yugoslav Republic of Macedonia, Romania, Greece and Portugal (see Table 2).

-At the EU level, over the period 2008–2010, the number of employed persons in the manufacturing sector decreased by roughly 4.5 % a year.
-The high-tech manufacturing recorded a little slower fall of 4.3 % a year.
+At the EU-28 level, over the 2008–2011 period, the number of employed persons in the manufacturing sector decreased by roughly 3.4 % a year.
+The high-tech manufacturing recorded a slower fall of 2.5 % a year.
 This decrease in employment can be partially explained by the economical crisis in 2010 affecting numerous European countries.
-The impact of the crisis was also observed in the services sector which did not record any growth from 2008 to 2010, while up to 2008, this sector used to generate new jobs at the pace of 2 % a year.
-At the same time, the high-technology services (KIS) showed a certain resistance to crisis and recorded a rise in the number of jobs at the level of 0.3 % on average per year from 2008 to 2010.
-Some important differences emerged when comparing the employment change among countries with significant growth on the one hand, and equally significant decline on the other.
-Twenty-three out of thirty-three observed countries registered a fall in the employment in high-tech manufacturing in the period 2008–2010, with the biggest fall of 28 % recorded in Cyprus and Croatia and 26 % in Portugal.
-Growth in high-tech manufacturing was observed in the following five countries: Turkey (15 %), Switzerland (3 %), Denmark (1 %), Slovenia (1 % ) and Estonia (0.2 %).
-In high-tech KIS the loss was more moderate.
-Eleven countries registered a decline.
-The biggest job loss was reported in Malta (-16 %), Cyprus (-10 %) and the United Kingdom (-8 %).
-The best performing countries in terms of growth of the employment in high-tech KIS were: Turkey (27 %), Luxembourg (14 %), Slovakia (10 %), Belgium and Czech Republic (8 %).
+The impact of the crisis was also observed in the services sector which only recorded a slight growth of 0.5% a year from 2008 to 2011.
+At the same time, the high-technology services (KIS) showed a certain resistance to the crisis and recorded a rise in the number of jobs at the level of 1.3 % on average per year from 2008 to 2011.
+Some important differences emerge when comparing the employment change among countries with significant growth on the one hand, and equally significant decline on the other.
+Twenty out of thirty-three observed countries registered a fall in the employment in high-tech manufacturing in the 2008–2012 period, with the biggest fall of 11.8 % recorded in Portugal, followed by a fall of 11.1% in Norway and 8.5 % in Finland.
+Growth in high-tech manufacturing was observed in the following three countries: Czech Republic (5.0%), Romania (5.0%) and Turkey (9.1%).
+The loss in high-tech KIS was more moderate.
+Nine countries registered a decline, with the biggest job loss reported in Croatia (-3.9%) and Latvia (-4.5%).
+The best performing countries in terms of the growth of the employment in high-tech KIS were Slovakia (7.5%), Luxembourg (9.3%) and Turkey (16.5%).

-In the EU-27, women accounted for 29.6 % of the employment in manufacturing and this share reached 39.2 % in high-tech manufacturing.
-However, even if in general the shares of women were higher in high-tech manufacturing than in manufacturing, the gender balance in high-tech manufacturing was in favour to women (above 50 % of all the employed) only in five countries: Portugal, Slovakia, Czech Republic, Slovenia and Hungary.
+In 2011, in the EU-28, women accounted for 29.7 % of the employment in manufacturing and this share reached 40.2 % in high-tech manufacturing.
+However, in 2012, even if in general the shares of women were higher in high-tech manufacturing than in manufacturing, only five countries reported shares higher for women in high-tech manufacturing (above 50 % of all the employed): Bulgaria, Estonia, Hungary, Poland and Slovakia.

 Trade in high-tech products

 Trade in high-tech products refers to the import and export of products identified as being of high-technology.
-The high-tech products are divided in 9 groups: ‘Aerospace’, ‘Armament’, ‘Chemistry’, ‘Computer -office machines’, ‘Electrical machinery’, ‘Electronics - telecommunications’, ‘Non - electrical machinery’, ‘Pharmacy’, ‘Scientific instruments’.
-On the global level, the export value of high-tech products represented around 16 % of all exports value in 2009.
-The two groups of products together, i.e. ‘Electronics – telecommunication’ and ‘Computer – office machines’ accounted for 63 % of high-tech exports worldwide (Figure 1).
-‘Scientific instruments’, ‘Aerospace’ and 'Pharmacy' jointly mounted up to for one fourth of global high-tech exports.
-By contrast, ‘Chemistry, ‘Non-electrical machinery’, ‘Electrical machinery’ and ‘Armament’ summed up to a mere 10% of total high-tech exports.
+The high-tech products are divided in 9 groups: ‘Aerospace’, ‘Armament’, ‘Chemistry’, ‘Computer-office machines’, ‘Electrical machinery’, ‘Electronics-telecommunications’, ‘Non-electrical machinery’, ‘Pharmacy’, ‘Scientific instruments’.
+On the EU-28 level, the export value of high-tech products represented 15.6 % of all exports value in 2012.
+The two groups of products together, i.e. ‘Electronics – telecommunication’ and ‘Aerospace’, accounted for 46.1% of the high-tech exports worldwide (Figure 1).
+‘Scientific instruments’, ‘Computer – office machines’ and ‘Pharmacy’ jointly represented two fifths of global high-tech exports.
+By contrast, ‘Chemistry, ‘Non-electrical machinery’, ‘Electrical machinery’ and ‘Armament’ summed up to a mere 12.8% of total high-tech exports.

 High-tech employment at regional level

 Figure 2 shows the regional discrepancies in high-tech sectors (by NACE Rev. 2) as a share of total employment.
-This figure combine the national average for each country as well as the regions with the lowest and highest shares of employment in high-tech sectors.
-At EU-27 level, the high-tech sectors (high-tech manufacturing and high-tech KIS) represented 3.7 % of total employment in EU-27 in 2010 with two-thirds of persons occupied in high-tech knowledge-intensive services one-third occupied in high-tech manufacturing.
+This figure combines the national average for each country as well as the regions with the lowest and highest shares of employment in high-tech sectors.
+At the EU-28 level, in 2011, the high-tech sectors (high-tech manufacturing and high-tech KIS) represented 3.8 % of the total employment with two-thirds of persons occupied in high-tech knowledge-intensive services and one-third occupied in high-tech manufacturing.

-The national and regional highest and lowest shares vary significantly from country to another and some significant discrepancies can be observed at the regional level in the countries.
+The national and regional highest and lowest shares vary significantly from country to country and some significant discrepancies can be observed at the regional level in the countries.

-With regards to national averages, 18 out of 32 observed countries registered values higher than the EU-27 average (3.7 %) with the rates of more than 5.0% in Ireland, Finland, Switzerland, Denmark, Malta, Slovenia and Hungary.
-On the other hand, the lowest national shares of high-tech sectors in total employment below 2.5 % were registered in Portugal, Greece, Cyprus, Lithuania, Romania and Turkey.
+With regard to national averages, 16 out of 32 observed countries registered values higher than the EU-28 average (3.9 %), with rates of more than 5.0 % in Denmark, Ireland, Hungary, Finland, Malta and Switzerland.
+On the other hand, the lowest national shares of high-tech sectors in total employment (of below 2.5 %) were registered in Greece, Lithuania, Portugal, Romania, Turkey and the Former Yugoslav Republic of Macedonia.
 It must be noted that 6 European countries (Estonia, Cyprus, Latvia, Lithuania, Luxembourg and Malta) and Iceland are classified only at country level, taking into account the regional data presented in Figure 2.

-At regional level, especially capital regions or those situated close to capitals, high shares of employment in high-tech sectors are often observed.
+At regional level, especially considering capital regions or those situated close to capitals, high shares of employment in high-tech sectors are often observed.
 Berkshire, Buckinghamshire and Oxfordshire (United Kingdom), situated in close proximity to London, stood out with 9.7 % of their labour force in high-tech sectors.
-The following regions rated similarly: Hovedstaden (DK) with 9.5 %, Province Brabant Wallon (BE) with 8.9 %, Stockholm (SE) with 8.7 % and Praha (CZ) with 8.0 %.
-By contrast, the lowest shares of less than 1 % were registered in Samsun (TR), region Nord-Est (RO), Dytiki Ellada (EL), and Región de Murcia (ES).
-Spain, Romania, Turkey, France, the United Kingdom and Poland, showed the biggest regional discrepancies when assessed by the ratio of the highest share to the lowest share.
-The lowest discrepancies in employment between regions were observed in Ireland, Switzerland, Slovenia, the Netherlands and Slovakia.
+The following regions rated similarly: Province Brabant Wallon (BE) with 9.2 %, Hovedstaden (DK) with 9.6 %, Bratislavsky kraj (SK) with 8.6 % and Helsinki-Uusimaa (FI) with 9.4 %.
+By contrast, the lowest shares of less than 1 % were registered in Aydin, Denizli, Mugla (TR), Swietokrzyskie (PL), Sud-Vest Oltenia (RO), Thessalia (EL), and Canarias (ES).
+Turkey, Spain, Romania, Poland and Greece showed the biggest regional discrepancies when assessed by the ratio of the highest share to the lowest share.
+The lowest discrepancies in employment between regions were observed in Ireland, Croatia, Switzerland, Slovenia and Austria.

 Data sources and availability